Misterblue/ros2_raspicam_node/README.md

 ros2 run ros2_raspicam_node service
 ```

-As of October 12, 2018, building Python only modules with ```colcon``` doesn't add the path to the install directory to ADMENT_PATH so the above ```ros2 run``` command will say "program not found".
+As of November 1, 2018, building Python only modules with ```colcon``` doesn't add the path to the install directory to AMENT_PREFIX_PATH so the above ```ros2 run``` command will say "program not found".
 This should be fixed in a later release but, as of now, you will have to manually add the path to the search path.

 ### Notes

-This programs doesn't use ROS2 parameters because, as of October 11, 2018, the Python API for parameters is not complete.
-Parameters will be added when available (hopefully in the Dec 2018 release).
+This program uses parameters to set the camera statistics but, as of November 1,2018, this requires
+building from the latest ROS2 sources as the 'bouncy' release didn't yet have parameters for
+Python programs.
+Hopefully that will be all fixed in the December 2018 release.

 [PiCamera]: https://picamera.readthedocs.io/en/release-1.13/